 Beethoven could not even hear the compositions he was making – but he made them anyway.

-This image was taken inside the Cathedral de Notre Dame de Reims in the heart of Champagne, the coronation cathedral for French kings for the last 1000 years.
+This image was taken inside the Cathedral de Notre Dame de Reims in the heart of Champagne, the coronation cathedral for French kings for the last 1200+ years.
 It is the site where Clovis was baptized in 496, and where legend would tell us had long been a center of druidic practice.
 Grasping an opportunity to look up, it is inspiring to know the Rose Window is 40 feet across, and the soaring architecture allowed windows to tell the stories of the Scriptures to those who could not read.
-While officially the Coronation Cathedral for the French, under these arches have prayed a range of people from Hugh Capet, to the widow Clicquot and Jean-Remy Moet to Napoleon and at least 30 generations of the faithful – the first of which would not have seen it completed.
+While officially the Coronation Cathedral for the French, under these arches have prayed a range of people from Charlemagne to Hugh Capet, to the widow Clicquot and Jean-Remy Moet to Napoleon and at least 30 generations of the faithful – the first few of which would not have seen it completed.